50 celebrities you might not know are LGTBQ+

 In addition to being a brazen funnyman, Billy Eichner uses his vocal volume to fight for LGBTQ+ rights.
 He frequently tries to rally his millions of followers to be more politically active, according to Variety.
 He is also a huge proponent of developing more relatable characters for gay people in the media.
 He told Variety that while watching "Love, Simon," a love story with a gay protagonist, he realized, "Straight people go to the movies and literally see themselves all the time.
 It was so unusual to have a connection to what was happening on-screen instead of being a step or two removed."

 Ben Platt is a force to be reckoned with—and he's not slowing down anytime soon.
-Platt, Tony winner, former cast member of "Pitch Perfect," and current star of Netflix series, "The Politician," is lightning in a bottle.
+Platt, the Tony winner who also starred in "Pitch Perfect" and "The Politician," is lightning in a bottle.
 Unlike many gay actors, Platt was one of the few who has more or less always been out to the public.
 He told Variety, "There was never like a gung-ho of 'Let's come out as soon as possible' because no matter how forward-thinking we all get, it becomes an obstacle a little bit in the case of auditioning, producers and casting and directors.
 Hopefully, we're moving a bit beyond that."

 You may also like: 100 best Westerns of all time